NeoVintageous/NeoVintageous/README.md

 ### Mapping CapsLock to Escape

 NeoVintageous cannot remap the caps lock.
-This is an OS level configuration e.g. on Ubuntu Gnome you can configure the caps lock to escape from the terminal:
+This is an OS level configuration e.g. on Ubuntu Gnome you can configure the caps lock to escape at the terminal:

     gsettings set org.gnome.desktop.input-sources xkb-options "['caps:escape']"

+### Holding down a key like j does not repeat the command

+This is a feature of OS X Lion and newer versions.

+To make a key repeat a command when holding it down, run this once at the terminal:

+    defaults write com.sublimetext.3 ApplePressAndHoldEnabled -bool false

 ### Better search highlighting support